 Remove zest from orange and lemon with a fine grater, and squeeze the juices.
 Put all zest and juice in a bowl with mixed dried fruit and glace cherries.
 Add the brandy or tea, cover with cling film and soak for a minimum of one hour or overnight.

-Grease and line a 20cm cake tin, preferably with a removable base, (see How to Line a Cake Tin video).
+Grease and line a 20cm cake tin, preferably with a removable base.

 With an electric mixer, beat the butter with the sugar and black treacle until paler and fluffy.
 Gradually add the eggs, beating each one in thoroughly before adding the next one.
 In another bowl, combine the flour, ground almonds and mixed spice and stir to mix thoroughly.
 Then add the dry ingredients to the butter mixture, and fold in gently until thoroughly combined.